 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls were noted to be of solid and stud plasterboard construction with papered and/or painted finishes.
-Timber panelling also noted.

-Floors including sub floors

 Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted,

-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+No carpets or floor coverings were lifted, Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Flooring was noted to be of suspended timber and solid construction with fitted floor coverings throughout.

-No access gained to any sub floor areas at the time of inspection, and our overall inspection of the flooring was restricted due to fitted floor coverings.
+No access gained to any sub-floor area at the time of our inspection and our overall inspection of the flooring was restricted due to fitted floor coverings.

-Internal joinery and kitchen fittings

-Built-in cupboards were looked into but no stored items were moved.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.

-Internal doors are of timber design, some glazed.
+Internal doors are of timber design.
 Facings and skirtings are of painted moulded design, and the kitchen is equipped with a range of wall and base units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Multi fuel stove noted within the living room and boarded up/disused chimney breast/fireplaces noted within other rooms.
+Gas fires noted within the first floor living room and second floor master bedroom.
 Internal decorations Visually inspected.
-Walls papered and/or painted along with timber panelling, whilst internal joinery is generally painted.
-Bathroom walls are partly tiled.
+Walls papered and/or painted, and woodwork generally painted.
+Bath/Shower room walls are partly tiled.
 Cellars Visually inspected.
-None.
+The subjects have access to a cellar from the ground floor entrance hallway.
+Restricted visual inspection carried out of the cellar area.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them off.
-Mains supply with fuse box located within living room cupboard.
+Mains supply with fuse box located within first floor hallway cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them off.
 Mains supply.
-Meter located in external box.
+The meter located within an external box.